herzig/ac3t_slicer/README.md

 # 3D slicer AC3T dataloader

 * Load HDF files in 3D Slicer
-* Load data from a custom REST Server (load from remote files, run inference on GPU server and display in slicer...)
+* Load data from a custom REST Server (load from remote files, run inference on GPU server and display results in slicer...)

 ## HDF
 * Loads volumes from ``Volume`` dataset.
 Volumes can be 3D or 4D ([N],X,Y,Z]).
 For 4D Volumes a slicer Sequence is created.